+We chose to attack KataGo as we expected it to be unusually challenging to exploit, such that a successful attack suggests that a broad swathe of other systems will be vulnerable.
+In particular, KataGo's capabilities are superhuman by a large margin, whereas the state-of-the-art in broader domains like language modeling are still subhuman at many tasks.
+Moreover, Go is naturally an adversarial setting, such that average-case performance should be predictive of worst-case performance.

+Most prior work on robustness has focused on ML systems in isolation.
+However, techniques such as simulation of alternatives at inference time~\citep{yao2023tree} and self-reflection~\citep{bai2022constitutional} can improve system robustness.
+KataGo performs substantial simulation and self-reflection in the form of Monte-Carlo Tree Search~\citep{coulom2007efficient}, but our attack still wins more often than not even when KataGo searches 10 million nodes per move.

-Our adversary does not have any special powers: it can only place stones, or pass, like a regular player.
-We do, however, give the adversary gray-box access to a fixed KataGo victim.
-In particular, we train the adversary using an AlphaZero-style training process~\citep{silver2018}, similar to that of KataGo.
-The key difference is that we collect games with the adversary playing the separate (fixed) victim network.
-Additionally, we use the victim network to select victim moves during the \emph{adversary's} tree search.
+Our adversaries have no special powers: they can only place stones or pass, like a regular player.
+We do however give our adversaries gray-box access to the victim network they are attacking (Section~\ref{sec:threat-model}).
+In particular, we train our adversaries using an AlphaZero-style training process~\citep{silver2018}, similar to that of KataGo.
+The key differences are that we collect games with the adversary playing against the victim, and that we use the victim network to select victim moves during the adversary's tree search.

-KataGo is the strongest publicly available Go AI system at the time of writing.
-With search, KataGo is strongly superhuman, winning~\citep[section~5.1]{wu2019} against ELF OpenGo~\citep{tian2019} and Leela Zero~\citep{pascutto2019} that are themselves superhuman.
-In Section~\ref{app:experiments:strength}, we estimate that KataGo without search plays at the level of a top 100 European player, and KataGo with a small amount of search is at the level of the best Go players on earth.

 Our paper makes three contributions.
-First, we propose a novel attack method, hybridizing the attack of \citet{gleave2020} and AlphaZero-style training~\citep{silver2018}.
-Second, we demonstrate the existence of adversarial policies against the state-of-the-art Go AI system, KataGo.
-Finally, we find the adversary pursues a simple strategy that fools the victim into predicting victory causing it to pass prematurely.
+First, we propose a novel attack method, hybridizing the attack of \citet{gleave2020} with AlphaZero-style training~\citep{silver2018}.
+Second, we demonstrate the existence of two distinct adversarial policies against the state-of-the-art Go AI system, KataGo.
+Finally, we provide a detailed empirical investigation into these adversarial policies.
 Our open-source implementation is available at \githuburl{}.